gabo05555/Marketplace/SUPABASE_SETUP_GUIDE.md

 - ✅ Secure data access with RLS policies
 - ✅ Support for images stored as base64 data
 - ✅ Delete functionality with confirmation dialogs
+- ✅ Secure messaging system between buyers and sellers
+- ✅ Message history and seller notifications
-- ✅ Dedicated "My Listings" page for listing management
+- ✅ RLS protection for message privacy

 ## Features Available After Setup:
 - **Browse Listings**: View all listings without signing in
 - **Create Listings**: Add new listings with photos, title, description, price, and category
 - **Delete Listings**: Remove your own listings with confirmation
 - **Manage Listings**: Dedicated page to view and manage your listings
-- **Secure Access**: RLS ensures users can only modify their own data
+- **Contact Sellers**: Send messages to sellers directly from listing pages
+- **Message Management**: Sellers can view messages for their listings
+- **Privacy Protection**: Messages are secured with RLS policies

 Once you complete these steps, let me know and I'll fix the add-listing page to work properly with better UI/UX!